Climate Regulation: United States

 There is no GHG allowance regime at the federal level.
 RGGI and California operate cap-and-trade programs with associated emissions allowance regimes.

-California’s cap-and-trade program is administered by CARB as a central feature of its GHG emission reduction plan under AB 32.
+California’s cap-and-trade program is administered by CARB as a central feature of its GHG emission reduction plan under AB 32 and subsequent amendments.
 Under this program, which began in 2013, CARB sets an annual cap on GHGs and issues a limited number of emission allowances, each of which authorizes its holder to emit one MT CO2e.
 The number of available allowances is limited by the cap, and declines by approximately 3% each year.
 In 2013, when the program was limited to the power and large industrial sectors, the cap was set at 162.8MMT; in 2015, with the addition of transportation and heating fuels, the cap was set at 394.5MMT; in 2020 the cap will be ratcheted down to 334.2MMT.
-Entities that emit 25,000MT CO2e annually are obliged to surrender a certain number of compliance instruments to CARB each year, consistent with each entity’s reported emissions.
+The latest amendments to the regulations governing this program seek a 200.5MMT cap.
+Entities that emit 25,000MT CO2e annually are obliged to surrender a certain number of compliance instruments to CARB, consistent with each entity’s reported emissions.
 Compliance instruments consist primarily of allowances, which can be purchased from CARB at quarterly auctions.
 In addition, up to 8% of a covered entity’s obligation can be met with CARB-certified offsets.
 Both allowances and offsets also may be bought and sold on the secondary market, subject to certain restrictions.
+However, AB 398 reduces the percentage of offsets that may be used by an entity for compliance starting in 2021, as discussed in "Main Regulatory Policies."

 CARB exercises broad oversight over this market, much as the federal Securities and Exchange Commission supervises markets for financial instruments in the United States.
 Covered entities are required to disclose substantial information to CARB, including information about corporate ownership and affiliates, directors and officers, high-level employees, and legal and market-strategy advisers.

-In 2014, California’s cap-and-trade program is linked with that of the Canadian province of Quebec, meaning that allowances issued by either jurisdiction may be used by entities in both.
-California conducted eight quarterly allowance auctions before linking with Quebec and the two jurisdictions have held four joint quarterly auctions since the first one in November 2014.
-The Canadian province of Ontario began developing a cap-and-trade program in 2015 and it is anticipated that it will link with
+In 2016, California’s cap-and-trade program remains linked with that of the Canadian province of Quebec, meaning that allowances issued by either jurisdiction may be used by entities in both.
+California conducted eight quarterly allowance auctions before linking with Quebec and the two jurisdictions have held eight joint quarterly auctions since the first one in November 2014.
+The Canadian province of Ontario began developing a cap-and-trade program in 2015 and it is anticipated that it will link with California in 2018.
+Should other states develop cap-and-trade programs, they also may link with the California-Quebec program or RGGI.
+See "Main Regulatory Policies" above on regional climate change programs for more detailed information.

 Obtaining, Possessing, and Using GHG Emission Allowances